SoptikHa2/aidungeon2-cli/README.md

+Note: due to recent breaking API changes, this client doesn't work.
+We're trying to fix this ASAP.
+Track progress: [#1](https://github.com/SoptikHa2/aidungeon2-cli/issues/1)

+If you know how to capture traffic (eg via mitmproxy), we would appreciate your help on this issue.

 # AI Dungeon 2 CLI

 This is CLI application (and library) for AI Dungeon 2 mobile API.
 Everything runs on AI Dungeon servers, so no special hardware is needed.